Montanejos: Hot Springs & Waterfalls – A Valencia Daytrip

 It was finally time to begin our “day-trip” out of Valencia with the tour company Do-Valencia.
 I hoped this tour would give us a chance to see a different aspect of the region, and that it would maybe be a little “off the beaten track”.
-We waited outside the hostel bright and early, and were finally picked up by our expat guide Mike and our driver.
+We waited outside the hostel, and were finally picked up by our expat guide Mike.
 Then, we rode about an hour out of the city, past numerous Grand-Canyon reminiscent landscape, until we arrived to our first stop.

 We arrived next at the Fuente de Los Baños, in the town of Montanejos.
 This place is home to natural hot springs which have minerals in them that allegedly rejuvenate and cleanse the skin.
 In the 13th century, an Arabic King named Abu-Ceit constructed the bathing springs on this site for his favorite wives so that they could “forever maintain their youth and beauty” from the nutrients in the waters.
-Some of the original stone structures still remain, so while it’s a beautiful place to visit and swim in, the history surrounding it is pretty cool too.
+Some of the original stone structures still remain, so while it’s a beautiful place to swim in, the history surrounding it is pretty cool too.
 Our group sat down for some lunch on a patio overlooking the springs, enjoyed some bocadillos, then got into the water!

-There we headed into a local restaurant, and quickly sat down and started eating and drinking.
+We headed into a local restaurant, and quickly sat down and started eating and drinking.
 Mike ordered us all a delicious mix of tapas (Spanish style appetizers) and some sangria.
-Before we knew it, the drinks were flowing all around and there was a lot more conversation in the group.
+Before we knew it, the drinks were flowing and there was a lot more conversation in the group.
 While eating the bravas, calamari, pan tomate,and tortilla, the waiter started explaining a “local tradition” of how they put wine in a goat-skin container, and taught us how to drink from it without touching it to our mouths.
 Then, the owner decided that we needed to partake in another “local tradition” (I say this in quotes because I feel like he maybe made it up) of dipping your finger in alcohol, lighting it on fire, putting it out in a cup of water, and then immediately taking a shot of a light-green alcohol.